-- 1. The Licence Holder shall only accept waste on to the Premises if: - (a) it is of a waste type listed in Table 2; and - (b) the quantity accepted is below any quantity limit listed in Table 2; and - (c) it meets any specification listed in Table 2.
+- 1. The Licence Holder shall only accept waste on to the Premises if: - (a) it is of a type listed in Table 2; and - (b) the quantity accepted is below any quantity limit listed in Table 2; and - (c) it meets any specification listed in Table 2; and - (d) demonstrates compliance with the acceptance criteria for a Class I landfill.